Affordable Health Insurance

 For more information about Child Health Plus call 1-800-698-4543.

 Medicaid is a federal/state health insurance program for low income individuals, families and children.
 You may be eligible for Medicaid if you have high medical bills; you meet certain financial requirements; or if you receive Supplemental Security Income (SSI).
 Most Medicaid enrollees in New York State must join a managed care health plan.
 Enrollees will receive all of their health care services through the health plan; except in limited circumstances.
 There are small co-payments for some services.

 For more information about Medicaid Managed Care call New York Medicaid CHOICE at 1-800-505-5678.

-To see which programs you and your family may qualify for based on your monthly income (before taxes) qualify for use the Tax Credit and Premium Estimator provided by the New York State of Health: Official Health Plan Marketplace.
+To see which programs you and your family may qualify for based on your monthly income (before taxes) use the Tax Credit and Premium Estimator provided by the New York State of Health: Official Health Plan Marketplace.

 Do you have a child in New York City’s Early Intervention Program (EIP)?

 Your child may qualify for health insurance and other benefits even if you already have health coverage.
 For information about health benefits available to children in EIP, visit Early Intervention Health Insurance and Benefits.